CLIUtils/CLI11/README.md

   before matching.
 Validation is specified through `transform`, `check`, and `each` for an option.
 If an argument fails validation it is not an error and matching proceeds to the next available positional or extra arguments.
-- `.validate_optional_arguments()`:🆕 Specify that optional arguments should pass validation before being assigned to an option.
+- `.validate_optional_arguments()`: Specify that optional arguments should pass validation before being assigned to an option.
 Validation is specified through `transform`, `check`, and `each` for an option.
 If an argument fails validation it is not an error and matching proceeds to the next available positional subcommand or extra arguments.
 - `.excludes(option_or_subcommand)`: If given an option pointer or pointer to